-Interest is considered haram in Islam, which means it is forbidden and should be avoided at all costs.
-Whilst it is relatively easy to avoid charging interest (simply by not asking for it), in the modern-day, it is increasingly more difficult for Muslims to abstain from making interest payments.
-This is because things like loans and credit cards – which are typically seen as a necessity – automatically incur interest charges in the majority of instances.
+Interest in Islam is considered Haram (forbidden), meaning it must be avoided at all costs.
+Whilst it is relatively easy to avoid charging interest (simply by not asking for it), in today’s day and age, it is increasingly more difficult for Muslims to abstain from making interest payments.
+This is because things like loans and credit cards – which are typically seen as a necessity – automatically incur interest charges.

-There are a number of reasons why interest money is considered haram, with the primary reason being that it is exploitative.
+There are several reasons why interest money is considered haram, with the primary reason being that it is exploitative.
 When a person borrows something from someone else, they are doing so because they are in need, and therefore if they cannot afford something in the first instance, they (in theory) cannot afford to pay back even more than they have borrowed.
-Oftentimes, the person in the privileged position profits from the person in need when they charge interest, and this is frowned upon.
+Oftentimes, the person in the privileged position profits from the person in need when they charge interest, and this disliked by Allah.

 Given the fact that much of Islam is embedded in charity, it is greedy for a person to charge interest.

-As mentioned, there are instances in which interest money cannot be avoided, and whilst this is recognised, interest money is still not halal.
+As mentioned previously, there are instances in which interest money cannot be avoided, and whilst this is recognised, interest money is still not halal.
 That being said, the attitude towards interest money will depend on the school of thought you follow.

 For example, some Muslims take Riba being haram literally, and as such, will not own a home as mortgages are often paid back with interest.
 In the same manner, they will not take out loans or have credit cards because of the interest charges on defaulted payments.